puravking/AiDashboard/README.md

 - Unzip it to your local machine.

 💻 Run It Locally
-Open the folder in Visual Studio Code or your preferred IDE.
+-Open the folder in Visual Studio Code or your preferred IDE.

 Navigate to the project directory: